co2coupons/co2coupons.github.io/en.md

   the world's countries
   ([source](https://ec.europa.eu/trade/policy/eu-position-in-world-trade/)),
   so it has a strong negotiating position.
-  The main export destinations of the EU are the USA, Great Britain (soon) and China.
+  The main export destinations of the EU are the USA, Britain (soon) and China.
   Like the EU, the US and China are very large and therefore have a much lower-than-average export quota (as a percentage of GDP),